anushasarraf/CS536/hw2/README.md

 # CS 536 Assignment 2 — iPerf Throughput & TCP Stats

+> For the full project README covering both HW2 and HW3, see [../README.md](../README.md).

 ## Overview

 A from-scratch Python TCP client that implements the **iperf3 protocol**, connects to public iperf3 servers, measures goodput using `TCP_INFO`, extracts TCP statistics, and generates all required plots.